swsnu/swppfall2019/hw3/README.md

 You should also write tests to verify that your blog backend is implemented correctly.
 Your tests should reach **100%** of both the statement coverage and the branch coverage.

-You can check the coverage by:
+You can run tests and gather coverage data by:
   - Statement coverage : `coverage run --source='./blog' manage.py test`
   - Branch coverage : `coverage run --branch --source='./blog' manage.py test`

+Use `coverage report -m` to report on the results.
+Use `coverage html` for a nicer presentation.

 ### Tips